JBworks-GIT/Mern-Summer/DAY23_Backend/readme.md

         --> if email already exists --> send error in proper format --> status: 400, and json with status fail and message : 'User already exists'

-    12. Make proper UI for Login and SingUp Pages (both page should be separate)
+    12. Make proper UI for Login and SignUp Pages (both page should be separate)